This simple spice rub is a perfect combination of salt and seasonings to keep on hand and use for grilling and roasting meats, vegetables, and more.

 Do you use spice rubs (or dry rubs)?
 I had read about them for years before I ever tried one.
 I thought, “Why bother- I’ll just sprinkle on some spices as I’m cooking.”
 But once I made a rub and cooked with it, there was no looking back – it’s definitely become a standard pantry basic around here.

 Why?
 It simply makes things taste better.
 It brings them “up a notch,” to quote a famous person.
 And I love having it on hand, ready to go at a moment’s notice for all kinds of applications: rubbing on meats or sprinkling on vegetables along with a bit of olive oil before roasting or grilling, and even seasoning meats before slow cooking or pan frying.

-There are probably dozens (hundreds?) of recipes out there for basic rubs which can be customized to highlight specific regions (Southwestern, Indian, Mediterranean, etc.).
-The one I use most often I made by culling ingredients from a Martha Stewart recipe and a magazine clipping I have.
-It’s very simple:PRINT
+There are probably dozens (hundreds?) of recipes out there for basic spice rubs which can be customized to highlight specific regions (Southwestern, Indian, Mediterranean, etc.) by changing or adding key herbs and spices.

 - 2 T. paprika